samuli-p/flowtime-logger/README.md

  Upon closing, the program will check that the current task is properly ended.
  If the task was not ended, the program will end it automatically and save it into the database.

+ TODO
+ ----

+ - Create an interface to view the contents of the database.